can mold exposure cause hair loss

 One of the major impacts of mold toxicity on hair health is the triggering of a condition called telogen effluvium.

 Telogen effluvium is characterized by excessive hair shedding and is often a reaction to physiological stress.
-Long-term exposure to mold and its toxins creates this stress, pushing a large number of hair follicles into the telogen phase – or the resting phase – of the hair growth cycle prematurely.
+Prolonged exposure to mold and its toxins creates this stress, pushing a large number of hair follicles into the telogen phase – or the resting phase – of the hair growth cycle prematurely.
 This sudden shift means more hair is being shed at a faster rate, making it seem like hair is falling out in clumps.
 While telogen effluvium is typically reversible, addressing the mold exposure is crucial to stopping the hair loss in its tracks.

 Do All Kinds of Mold Cause Hair Loss?